 In Uzbekistan, we offer a portfolio of tariffs and products for the prepaid system designed to cater to the needs of specific market segments, including mass-market customers, youth customers and high value contract customers.
-Further, we have the following four segments in our postpaid system: Large Accounts, Business to Government, SME and SOHO.
-As of December 31, 2019, our sales channels in Uzbekistan include 27 offices and monobrand stores, 594 exclusive stores and 1,112 multibrand stores.
+Further, we have the following four segments in our postpaid system: large accounts, business to government, SME and SOHO.
+As of December 31, 2020, our sales channels in Uzbekistan include 28 owned offices, 562 exclusive stores and 1,934 multibrand stores.

-The following table shows our and our primary mobile competitors' respective customers in Uzbekistan as of December 31, 2019:
+The following table shows our and our primary mobile competitors' respective customers in Uzbekistan as of December 31, 2020:

 Operator Customers (in millions)

-LLC "Unitel" 8.1
+LLC "Unitel" 6.8

-Ucell 7.1
+Ucell 5.0

-UzMobile (Uzbektelecom) 4.8
+UzMobile (Uzbektelecom) 4.2

-UMS 3.0
+UMS 2.8

-Perfectum 0.3
+Perfectum 0.4

-According to Analysys Mason, as of December 31, 2019, there were approximately 23.3 million mobile customers in Uzbekistan, representing a mobile penetration rate of approximately 70.1% compared to 22.2 million customers and a mobile penetration rate of 67.7% in 2018.
+According to Omdia, as of December 31, 2020, there were approximately 19.2 million mobile customers in Uzbekistan, representing a mobile penetration rate of approximately 60.4% compared to 22.6 million customers and a mobile penetration rate of 72.0% as of December 31, 2019.